-Over the last 5 financial years the impairment and/or write-off of contract and trade receivables from continuing operations has been below R55 million per year on an average revenue of R22 billion and contract and trade receivables balance of R2,8 billion.
+Over the last five financial years the impairment and/or write-off of contract and trade receivables from continuing operations has been below R55 million per year on an average revenue of R22,8 billion and contract and trade receivables balance of R3,0 billion.

-An impairment of Rnil million was recognised on trade receivables whilst an impairment of R43,2 million was recognised on contract receivables.
-An amount of R4,5 million is considered to be past due, but not impaired for trade receivables whilst an amount of R699 million is considered past due, but not impaired.
-Per the table below, the financial assets past due, but not impaired have decreased from the prior year mainly as a result of settlement agreements reached on prior year outstanding amounts on certain debtors.
+An impairment of R3,5 million was recognised on trade and contract receivables.

+An amount of R0,5 million is considered to be past due, but not impaired for trade receivables whilst an amount of R1 902,7 million is considered past due, but not impaired for contract debtors.
+Per the table below, the financial assets past due, but not impaired have increased from the prior year mainly as a result of amounts outstanding on certain contract debtors in the ERI platform.